Johennes/jquery.contentify/README.md

 jquery-contentify
 =================

-jQuery Plugin for Table of Contents Generation
+A jQuery plugin to generate a table of contents